opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/networking_network_v2.md

 ## Attributes Reference

 `id` is set to the ID of the found network.
 In addition, the following attributes are exported:

-* `admin_state_up` - (Optional) The administrative state of the network.
+* `admin_state_up` - The administrative state of the network.

 * `name` - See Argument Reference above.

-* `shared` - (Optional)  Specifies whether the network resource can be accessed by any tenant or not.
+* `shared` - Specifies whether the network resource can be accessed by any tenant or not.